huitemagico/echo2/README.md

 	 l. ubuntu Rust installation                  https:linuxhint.com/rust-programming-language-ubuntu-2204/

 	(7)	Steps for run the program:
+	If you want to test and experiment with the code steps are the following:
-	a. download the code from github page
+	Step a. download the code from github page
-	b. be sure set the structure for echo2 as follows:
-	 (main directory)
-	 |
-	 |
-	 +-------src
-	 |           +-------------------lib.rs test.rs
-	 |
-	 +-------release
-	 etc
+	Step b. check the structure for echo2, is the standard. i.e. at the main directory you must run the compile, build code, and the src files (lib.rs, test.rs) are under src directory.

-	 c. at main directory run the shell for compile and test
+	 Step c. at main directory run the code for compile and test. cargo test -- --nocapture

+     note: because of changing answers of code, testing is omitted in the test.rs If you want to run with test block, simply uncomment the lines commented.

-	 d. run build shell
+	 Step d. run build code
+	 soroban contract build --profile release-with-logs
+	 note: if you want no logs you have to change parameters above.

-	 e. run execute shell
+	 Step e. run code
+	 soroban contract invoke \
+    --wasm target/wasm32-unknown-unknown/release-with-logs/echo2.wasm \
+    --id 1 \
+    -- \
+    echo2\
+    --message HowAreYouPeople

+     Note: the interesting of echo2 consist precisely in passing several parameters, so you have to change the string 'HowAreYouPeople' for another and another.
+This could be done with an shell loop.

-	 (8) My experience of this journey
+	 (8) My experience programming this code.
-	 My experience programming this code.
-About Soroban SDK, is that there is good documentation about SDK (https://soroban.stellar.org/docs/fundamentals-and-concepts/high-level-overview)
+	 I began my interest on Soroban and Rust almost three weeks ago, so on these themes I am VERY young :-D I could say that about Soroban SDK, is that there is good documentation about SDK (https://soroban.stellar.org/docs/fundamentals-and-concepts/high-level-overview)
+	 But in my opinion (and level of expertise), there is a lack of little examples for making more easy use the SDK.
-	 Nevertheless for me, beginning the journey of Rust language PLUS the Soroban SDK has been lovely and hard work.
+	 Nevertheless for me, beginning the journey of Rust language PLUS the Soroban SDK has been a lovely and hard work.
-	 I began with the installation of UBUNTU 23 in my computer three weeks ago and then immersing in the several documentation, was a little confusing.
+	 I began with the installation of UBUNTU 23 in my computer three weeks ago and then immersing in the documentation, beginning for understanding the business of Stellar, and ending for working the Soroban SDK , was a very hard work.
-	 After these weeks, the list of urls listed above represent a kind of treasure, and a map for continuing the travel.
+	 After these weeks, the list of urls listed above represent a map for continuing the travel.
-	 I hope that this piece of code and urls, serve for facilitate the task people who begin this learming.
+	 I hope that this piece of code and urls, could serve for making easier the task people who begin this learming.

 	 (9) about me.
-	 I am a retired analyst and programmer who began with punched cards programming with Assembler IBM 360 in the seventys, I have worked in PL/1, Algol, Fortran, COBOL, C, Java.
 	  For me working in this project has been very exciting!
+	 I am a retired analyst and programmer who began with punched cards programming with Assembler IBM 360 in the seventys.
+	 I have worked	 in PL/1, Algol, Fortran, COBOL, C.  After working as programmer, I was Business Analyst for a lot of years.
+     Fortunately, last year I had the oportunity for moving the fingers on an Java project.
+     And now obviously I am converted to Soroban fan :-D